EFL - ESL activities and games for teaching ordinal numbers

 Ordinal vs cardinal

-This optional lead-in activity depends on the class level.
-Take some time to explain the difference between cardinal and ordinal numbers.
+Explain the difference between cardinal and ordinal numbers.
 Cardinal numbers are used for counting, while ordinal numbers show the position or order of things.
+Depending on the age of the students, you could represent this on the board using images.

-To prepare for this ESL speaking and writing activity, you may opt to drill the months of the year.
+To prepare for this activity, you may opt to drill the months of the year.
 Start by writing your birthday on the board in the format (6/10).
 Next, have one of the stronger students in the class come to the board to convert the date into its full written form.
 For example:

 The sixth of October.